 Elasticity of demand is a foundational concept for business leaders to consider and manage.
 The conventional wisdom of “demand goes down when prices go up (and vice versa)” has limitations and nuances that are better addressed by the concept of elasticity.
 Understanding how much demand might change due to price increases or during periods of contracting customer incomes is a crucial objective for many organizations.
 This analysis requires keen market insight and reliable internal data.
 NetSuite Cloud Accounting Software provides real-time access to transactional data in greater detail and at high levels.
 When combined with customizable dashboards, it can help business managers keep a close eye on changes in the business.

 Elasticity of demand refers to how sensitive a customer’s purchasing behavior is to changes in multiple buying factors.
-The most common factor is price, although other variables, such as brand loyalty, availability of acceptable substitutes, necessity and urgency, also influence elasticity.
+The most common factor is price, although other variables, such as brand loyalty, availability of acceptable substitutes, necessity, and urgency, also influence elasticity.
 Business leaders need to understand the demand elasticity of their products when setting prices and developing product positioning.
 Formulas and calculations do a good job at estimating elasticity of demand but require high-quality data to be useful for management decision-making.

 Elasticity of Demand FAQs